The Importance of Testing and Apache JMeter

 Greetings, I have not dealt with testing of the projects until recently.
 I made tests via JMeter in the first month of my new job.

-In this article, I will talk about what JMeter is, the types of tests and the basic test concepts.
+In this article, I explain what JMeter is, the types of tests, and the primary test concepts.

 Since JMeter is fully written in Java, it can run smoothly on Linux, Windows or Mac OS as long as Java Runtime Environment (JRE) or Java Development Environment (JDK) is installed.

 Tests the functional accuracy of the service provided.
 Some functional tests to be performed in a web application where the exam results are presented to the students: each student querying their own exam results, having no authorization to query other’s exam results, returning own results, returning no results for students who did not take the exam, and returning information that the student has not taken the exam.

 Observes how an application behaves under a specific load (delay in responses, user experience, etc.).

 Tests whether the application is running within the scope of planned performance criteria.
 Each application should have a specific performance target.
 For example, the resources of a website (number of servers, server properties, network bandwidth, etc.) are planned according to the maximum number of users expected for a certain period of time (for example, 1 minute).
 Performance tests simulate the performance of a website in a realistic way and ensure that the system can still be stable when it reaches the maximum number of users.